Rockies vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 Rockies Betting Records & Stats

-- The Rockies have been victorious in 53, or 36.8%, of the 144 contests they have been chosen as underdogs in this season.
+- The Rockies have come away with 53 wins in the 145 contests they have been listed as the underdogs in this season.

-- Colorado has entered 135 games this season as the underdog by +105 or more and is 46-89 in those contests.

-- The Rockies have an implied victory probability of 48.8% according to the moneyline set by sportsbooks for this matchup.
+- The moneyline set for this matchup implies the Rockies have a 42.6% chance of coming away with a victory in the contest.

-- Colorado and its opponents have hit the over in 73 of its 159 games with a total this season.
+- So far this season, Colorado and its opponents have hit the over in 74 of its 160 games with a total.

-- The Rockies are 24-16-0 against the spread in their 40 games with a line set by sportsbooks this season.
+- The Rockies have posted a record of 24-16-0 against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!